Martimiz/silverstripe-detailsadmin/docs/en/about-this-module.md

 ##Introduction

-This is a simple module that works similar to ModelAdmin, but in this case it manages one single record at the time, equivalent to SiteConfig.
+This is a simple module that works similar to ModelAdmin, but instead of editing all records for a given DataObject, it displays a Detailsf form for one single record - equivalent to SiteConfig.
 It was build primarily for the purpose of finding out how React works in the SilverStripe 4 CMS.

-At this point only the `Campaigns` and `Files` section had actually been converted to React.
-GridField hadn't been converted yet, so it can't be used for related records just yet, making the module less usable then it might have been - or will be.
+At the time of writing, only the `Campaigns` and `Files` sections have actually been converted to React.
+GridField hadn't been converted yet, so it can't be used for related records just yet, for now making the module less usable then it might have been - or will be.

 ##1.
 Setup